**Special Offer! Add the POPTK Kit and Holster to your cart and save 30% on the holster (sold separately)! Find the holster here >>

 Optional holster can be purchased separately here >>

-Imagine being able to outfit a 100 man department with individual trauma kits for less than $2700!
 It is no longer necessary to send officers into the hot zone without the simplest of tools to save their life, or the life of their fellow officer.
-Order one for a sample today and see for yourself.

 Dimensions: 3.75"W x 5"H x 2"D (vacuum sealed)